Tag Archive for: Inter Relocation Group

 • Kazakhstan

-• Kirgisistan
+• Kyrgyzstan

-• Uzbegistan
+• Uzbekistan

-Currently the state of emergency is declarted to end on 22nd May, so we assume that the shared entry regulations will remain in force until that date, too.
+Currently the state of emergency is declared to end on 22nd May, so we assume that the shared entry regulations will remain in force until that date, too.
 Should there be a change, we will inform you.

-For further information please, contact us at the following
+For further information, please contact us at the following

 Phone number: +36 1 278 5680